dartist/json_client/README.md

 ## Callbacks vs Futures

-Now that we've covered the basics, lets go through a more complete demo to give you a taste on how the different async API styles compare.
-For this example we'll delete all the existing TODOs, create new ones and call an existing function to mark one of them as complete.
+Now that we've covered the basics, lets go through a more complete demo to give you a taste of how the different async API styles compare.
+For this example we'll delete all the existing TODOs, create new ones from a list and re-use an existing function to mark one of them as completed.

 The todos and function all examples will use is below: